God's simple plan of salvation

 TELL OTHERS AND GROW IN THE LORD.

 Tell another Christian that you know.
 Begin to read your Bible (KJV) and ask God to help you make decisions.
-Following salvation, believers are to be baptized by immersion picturing a death, burial and resurrection.
-After this you would do well to find a place that preaches and teaches from the Bible (not church tradition) without apology or excuse.
+Following salvation, believers should publicly confess that salvation has occurred in their heart/spirit by faith and as new creatures in the Lord Jesus Christ they choose to follow the His command and be baptized by immersion picturing His death, burial, and resurrection.
+After this, you would do well to find a place that preaches and teaches from the Bible (not church tradition) without apology or excuse.
 Find a place where God's people will sing and worship God for His holiness and majesty.
 Find a place where others are living their lives for the glory of God and you can feel the presence of God and experience the Holy Ghost of God move in the services.

 If you have questions, please don't hesitate to ask us on our contact page or you can simply email us at firstname.lastname@example.org.